renathossain/vscode-markdown-runner/README.md

 sudo pacman --needed -S php perl r dart groovy go rust ghc julia lua ruby nodejs npm python bash
 ```

-On other peasant operating systems, you will need to research what the installation process is.
+On other less excellent operating systems, you will need to research what the installation process is.

 ## Demo